Cray-HPE/csm-docker-sle/README.md

 - A short Git hash
 - The SLES Version from the `Dockerfile`

-Update the `Dockerfile` with a new tag provided from https://registry.suse.com/.
+To use a newer version of SLE, update the `Dockerfile` with a new tag provided from [https://registry.suse.com/](https://registry.suse.com).